 In accordance with SLC Rule X, "Unless otherwise stipulated, all policy positions adopted by the Conference shall sunset the first day of the following Annual Meeting."

-Members of the Southern Legislative Conference (SLC) of The Council of State Governments (CSG) may wish to articulate specific Policy Positions, endorse specific policy practices, or comment on specific federal actions as they relate to the states.
+Members of the Southern Legislative Conference (SLC) of The Council of State Governments (CSG) may wish to articulate specific positions, endorse specific policy practices, or comment on specific federal actions as they relate to the states.
 Such actions are permitted by the Rules of the Southern Legislative Conference of The Council of State Governments and by these guidelines as maintained by the SLC Executive Committee.

 SLC Policy Positions reflect a regional consensus not found in other parts of the country and give the SLC a voice in Washington and elsewhere on many issues of both regional and national urgency.
 Unless otherwise stipulated, all Policy Positions adopted by the Conference sunset the first day of the following Annual Meeting.

-SLC Policy Positions should:
+Proposed Policy Positions should:

-Policy Positions submitted for consideration by SLC must contain the following information:
+Proposed Policy Positions submitted for consideration by SLC must contain the following information:

-Policy Positions also should follow the general formatting guidelines of:
+Proposed Policy Positions also should follow the general formatting guidelines of:

 Each proposed Policy Position is assigned to one of the Conference’s standing committees for review and action at the Annual Meeting.
-The sponsoring legislator brings a pre-filed Policy Position to the committee under whose purview the subject matter is most appropriate and requests that the committee adopt the proposed Policy Position.
+The sponsoring legislator brings a pre-filed proposed Policy Position to the committee under whose purview the subject matter is most appropriate and requests that the committee adopt the proposed Policy Position.

 The Policy Positions Committee is an ad hoc committee appointed by the Conference chair during the opening session of the SLC Executive Committee on the first day of each Annual Meeting.
 Committee membership comprises one member from each state represented at the Annual Meeting, and the vice chair of the Southern Legislative Conference may be appointed to serve as chair of the Committee.